 The skirt was assembled first, paying close attention to the instructions to get all the godets in the correct order.
 After that the construction was quite straightforward.
 Princess seams, front button bands, collar and stand and set in sleeves with turned up cuff.

-For this I chose a 100% craft weight cotton fabric from Croft Mill.
-I will also use some plain red cotton for the piping.
+For this I chose a 100% craft weight cotton fabric from Croft Mill and some plain red cotton for the piping.

 The main fabric for this is a grey pinstripe 100% cotton shirting fabric from Cloth Spot.